Test for Syphilis

 FTA and TPHA are confirmation tests to verify a positive TP antibody test.
 These 2 tests will always remain positive after infection of Treponema Pallidum.
 However, these two tests are subjected to higher technician variability, therefore they are usually not used as first line tests.

-Syphilis Tests we provide at Neo-Health:
+Syphilis Tests and Cost at Neo-Health: